Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Stability of the ball

 thus there remains only to check that for every $\delta>0$, we have

 By yet another change of variables

 which vanishes as $\eps$ goes to $0$, since $G$ is integrable on $\Ren$ w.r.t. to the measure $\abs{x}\dx$ by~\cref{Kint}. \end{proof}

 To see if the unit ball is stable or not when $\lambda$ is large, we wish to pass to the limit in the second variation of $\calF_{\gamma,G_\lambda}$ at $B_1$, but since we integrate over $\bbS^{n-1}$ instead of $\Ren$, we cannot use \cref{prp:limK1n}.
 In \autocite[Theorem~1.1]{KreMor}, an equivalent to this proposition is given for smooth Riemannian manifolds, however, the requirements on the family $(\eta_{G,\eps})_{\eps>0}$ seem too strong: namely the requirement that the functions $\eta_{G,\eps}$ are nonincreasing, i.e., that $r\mapsto r^2 g(r)$ is nonincreasing.
-In any case, the convergence result given by \autocite[Theorem~1.1]{KreMor} would not be enough to show, as we do below, that the unit ball is stable when $\gamma<1$, provided that $\lambda$ is large enough.
-In order to prove this, we also need an upper bound similar to \cref{prp:boundK1n}.

-In \cref{app:mollifsphere}, we establish the required counterparts of \cref{prp:limK1n,prp:boundK1n} for the sphere.
-This allows us to prove that balls go from stable to unstable as $\gamma$ passes the threshold $1$, when $\lambda$ is large enough.
+We establish the following proposition that we use to prove that the unit ball is unstable for $\lambda$ large enough, provided that $\gamma>1$.
+The proof of this proposition is postponed to \cref{app:mollifsphere}. \begin{prp} Let $(\eta_\eps)_{\eps>0}$ be a $(n-1)$-dimensional approximation ou identity.
+In dimension $n=2$, assume that in addition, it satisfies \cref{eq:Tcond}.
+Then for any $u\in H^1(\bbS^{n-1})$, we have